Looking for a House

 When buyers have identified the house they want to buy, I use my access to Multiple Listing Service data and my knowledge of recent sales to prepare a comparative analysis, looking at similar properties that have recently sold and closed.
 Together with the buyers, I draw up a purchase offer (with attorney approval clause) and strive to negotiate the best possible price and terms for my clients.

-My job continues throughout the period--usually about sixty days--between signing the contract and closing.
+My job continues throughout the period--usually about seventy-five days--between signing the contract and closing.
 I help the buyer arrange for inspections and tests, monitor deadlines, and generally try to keep things on schedule.

 New York real estate transactions can seem cumbersome to some buyers from other parts of the country.
 Although this is a caveat emptor state there are many mechanisms in place to protect buyers, including agency and property disclosure laws.